DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 ![Fairin](./Fairin_manga.png)

 _TL Note:_ Fairin is pretty beautiful, true.
 So here is she from manga.
-In few ranobe illustrations she is not so cold looking as in manga.
+In few ranobe illustrations she is not so cold and cool looking as in manga.
 And to be honest I think manga got her right, she also looks a bit older in manga thanks to that.

 She was tall as average adult man.